Rogê Ferreira: Resumption of political activity

 After the Amnesty Law, he returned to politics in 1982, when he ran for governor of the state of São Paulo for the Democratic Labor Party (PDT), of which he became state president.
 Despite his good performance in the televised debates between the candidates, he came fifth and last in the election.
 In the debate promoted by TV Bandeirantes, Rogê questioned the Workers' Party (PT) candidate, Lula, “Lula, after all, are you a socialist, a communist or a worker?” and Lula replied “I'm a lathe operator”.

 In these elections, despite being an opponent, he maintained good relations with the winning candidate, Franco Montoro of the Brazilian Democratic Movement Party (PMDB).

-In 1985, he returned to his old party, the Brazilian Socialist Party, which had just been refunded with the end of the military dictatorship.
+In 1985, he returned to his old party, the Brazilian Socialist Party, which had just been reformed with the end of the military dictatorship.
 At the end of that year, he ran for mayor of São Paulo; however, during the televised campaign, he withdrew from the race in favor of Fernando Henrique Cardoso (PMDB), who would be defeated by former president Jânio Quadros (PTB).

-The following year he tried to return to the Federal Chamber, whose new legislature would form the National Constituent Assembly.
+The following year, he tried to return to the Federal Chamber, whose new legislature would form the National Constituent Assembly.
 Despite his excellent voting record – after receiving 72,538 votes, one of the twenty-five largest in the state and one of the ten largest in the capital – he didn't get elected because the PSB didn't reach the hare quota.

 From that election onwards, which would be his last, he led the regional alignment of his party, the PSB, with the São Paulo PMDB, then led by Orestes Quércia, who was elected governor.
 During the Quércia administration, Rogê took over the presidency of the state-owned Cetesb; in return, as president of the PSB's regional office, he announced his support for João Leiva, Quércia's candidate in the 1988 mayoral election in São Paulo.
 As a result, the PSB's regional office in São Paulo suffered an intervention from the PSB's national office, which had decided to support the PT's candidate, Luiza Erundina.

 Death

-Rogê died at the age of 69, after three weeks hospitalized in the UniCor Hospital in the Morumbi neighborhood of São Paulo, from a lung infection that triggered septicemia.
+Rogê died at the age of 69, after three weeks hospitalized in the UniCor Hospital in the Morumbi neighborhood of São Paulo, from a lung infection that triggered sepsis.
 In his honor, a school in the Jaraguá district of São Paulo bears his name.
 In the city of Campinas, in the interior of the state of São Paulo, a multi-sports court bears his name.